-- ½ a whole Sangak Bread (or whatever bread/dough/pizza crust you like)
+- ½ a whole Sangak Bread or whatever bread/dough/flatbread/pizza crust you like

-- 1 tablespoon Diced Hatch Green Chiles (you can buy them in a small can)
+- 1 tablespoon Diced Hatch Green Chiles (or thinly sliced jalapeno, thai chile pepper, or any other pepper) you can buy diced hatch green chiles in a small can

-- Optional: freshly grated Parmesan, Red Chili Flakes, and chopped Parsley (or Cilantro if you prefer) to top it off
+- Optional: freshly grated Parmesan Can also add Red Chili Flakes, and chopped Parsley (or Cilantro if you prefer) to top it off

 - Preheat oven to 375ºF (190ºC).

-- Add two tablespoons olive oil to a nonstick pan and add the chopped onion to it over med-high heat.
+- Add two tablespoons ghee to a nonstick pan and add the chopped onion to it over med-high heat.

 - Using a wooden spatula, mix it around occasionally to keep from burning.
 You want the onion to fry and get golden-brown.
 It may take about 15 minutes.